Rolls-Royce Silver Shadow

-The Rolls-Royce Silver Shadow is a full-sized luxury car produced by British automaker Rolls-Royce in various forms from 1965 to 1980.
-It was the first of the marque to use unitary body and chassis construction.
+The Rolls-Royce Silver Shadow and its slightly stretched version, the Rolls-Royce Silver Wraith II, are full-size luxury cars produced by British automaker Rolls-Royce in various forms from 1965 to 1980.
+It was the first of the marque to use fully slabsided unitary body and chassis construction, as well as all-around independent suspension.
+Two-door versions were initially, between 1965 and 1971, sold as the Rolls-Royce Silver Shadow 2-door saloon and the Silver Shadow Drophead Coupé, before they became the Rolls-Royce Corniche Coupé and Convertible, respectively.

 The Silver Shadow was produced from 1965 to 1976, and the Silver Shadow II from 1977 to 1980.
-To date, the combined model run has the largest production volume of any Rolls-Royce.
+The combined model run was 30,057 cars manufactured; James May reported it in 2014 as the largest production volume of any Rolls-Royce model.

+A Bentley-badged version, the T-series, was produced from 1965 through 1980 in 2,336 examples.